 Thank you for filing your Montana income tax return.
-In the charts below, you can see where our Montana tax revenues come from and how they are used to support important services and infrastructure
+In the charts below, you can see where our Montana tax revenues come from and how they are used to support important services and infrastructure.

-We also thank taxpayers who filed their returns electronically.
-Last year over 84 percent of taxpayers filed electronically.
-These taxpayers found that e-filing was easy, convenient and helped ensure that their tax return was filed correctly.
-Also, remember to file early.
-Filing early helps to make sure your return doesn't get delayed in the rush at the April deadline.
-This year, individual income tax returns are due Tuesday, April 18, 2017.
-The extended filing date is due to the federally recognized holiday Emancipation Day.
+We also thank taxpayers who file their returns electronically.
+Last year over 87 percent of taxpayers filed electronically.
+Taxpayers find that e-filing is easy, convenient and helps to ensure correct filing.
+Also, remember to file early to avoid the rush at the April deadline.
+This year, individual income tax returns are due Tuesday, April 17, 2018.
+The extended filing date is due to the federally recognized holiday, Emancipation Day.